emenmousavi/Network-Traffic-Analysis-Project/README.md

 ## Analysis and Discussion
-The protocol distribution appears typical, but irregular packet lengths indicate possible misconfigurations or traffic shaping.
-Dominant source IPs suggest centralized services or network anomalies.
+The protocol distribution indicates common network protocols such as ARP and TCP, with few irregularities.
+However, the packet length distribution shows some unusually high frequencies below 5000 bytes, which might suggest network traffic patterns or traffic shaping.
+Dominant source IPs and destination IPs with concentrated communication suggest a few key nodes or services driving the network traffic, potentially highlighting areas for further investigation into misconfigurations or potential anomalies.

 ## Conclusion
-The analysis reveals normal traffic patterns with some irregularities that need further investigation.
-Ongoing monitoring and deeper inspection of IP traffic are recommended for improved security and performance.
+The analysis reveals mostly typical network behavior with some irregularities that warrant further investigation.
+Continuous monitoring is recommended to ensure the network remains secure and efficient, with closer scrutiny of IP traffic patterns to detect any potential issues.